Complete Camouflage Guide for Wildlife Photographers

 With the right techniques and equipment, you can disappear into the landscape, emerging only with photographs that few others could capture.
 The wildlife you seek will approach, unaware of the photographer hidden in bushes, blinds, or shadows, capturing their world in all its natural beauty.

-Coming Up Next: Field Clothing Beyond Camouflage
+Coming Up Next: Ready for the Field — Clothing That Works as Hard as Your Camouflage